 3 Minute Thesis is an international competition that features PhD students from over 55 institutions across Australia, New Zealand and Asia.
 It challenges you to tell the story of your research: what you are doing, why it matters, and what you hope to achieve, in three minutes.

 The competition celebrates exciting research conducted by PhD candidates and cultivates academic, presentation and research communication skills.
 Developing these skills is useful for securing funding opportunities, meeting collaborators and networking with other HDR students.

 3 Minute Thesis is a three-minute presentation summarising your research, and its value to society, in front of a non-specialist audience.

-University finals are held each year during Innovation Week, in late July.
-The winner of the University final will compete at the national finals against winners from other universities.
+The winner of the University final will then compete at the national finals against winners from other universities.

 You are eligible to enter the competition at all levels, if you are a current PhD or Professional Doctorate (Research) candidate and have successfully passed your first-year integrity milestone check by the date of your first presentation (including if your thesis is under submission).